The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

-They called him **the Iron Judge**.
+The city called him the Iron Judge.

-That morning, every seat in the courtroom was full.
+That morning, every seat was full.

 The prosecution had spent months building the case.